The Indian Private Law Review

 -

-Legal Philosophy: Theeoretical contributions on any field of private law, and on common law broadly.
+Legal Philosophy: Theoretical contributions on any field of private law.

 -